-Following a suggestion by participants in the meeting of OIML TC 5/SC 1 (Electronic instruments) held on 21-22 October 2002 in Delft, the author of this Report published - in his capacity of Secretary of OIML TC 5/SC 1 - an overview of the status at that time of the ISO and IEC Standards referred to in OIML D 11 in OIML Bulletin Volume XLVI - Number 4 - October 2005.
+Following a suggestion by participants in the meeting of OIML TC 5/SC 1 Electronic instruments held on 21-22 October 2002 in Delft, the author of this report published - in his capacity of secretary of OIML TC 5/SC 1 - an overview of the status at that time of the ISO and IEC Standards referred to in OIML D 11 in OIML Bulletin Volume XLVI - Number 4 - October 2005.

 In this way, OIML TC/SC members were informed of changes without having to wait for an official revision of OIML D 11.
-Such updated information can assist OIML TCs and SCs in drawing up draft OIML Recommendations, to comply with the statement in the beginning of Annex A of OIML D 11: "All normative documents are subject to revision, and the users of this Document are encouraged to investigate the possibility of applying the most recent editions of the normative documents indicated below.
+Such updated information can assist OIML TCs and SCs in drawing up draft OIML Recommendations, to comply with the statement at the beginning of Annex A of OIML D 11: "All normative documents are subject to revision, and the users of this Document are encouraged to investigate the possibility of applying the most recent editions of the normative documents indicated below.
 Members of IEC and ISO maintain registers of currently valid International Standards."

-Since the initial Bulletin article was published, more Standards referred to in OIML D 11 were revised or replaced.
-Therefore, the Secretary of TC 5/SC 1 carried out an updated overview of changes in the Standards referred to.
-Initially, this was intended to be published again in the OIML Bulletin but it was observed that this would lead to a relatively large article.
+Since the initial Bulletin article was published, more standards referred to in OIML D 11 have been revised or replaced.
+Therefore, the secretariat of TC 5/SC 1 carried out an updated overview of changes in the standards referred to.
+Initially, this was intended to again be published in the OIML Bulletin but it was observed that this would lead to a relatively long article.
 Therefore, in a discussion with the BIML Director on 22 September 2006, it was concluded that publication as an Expert Report on the OIML web site would be more appropriate.
 Another advantage of such a publication is that it can easily be updated at any moment.
 This resulted in the publication of Expert Report E 5:2006.
-As updating Standards is a continuous process, in 2008 it was deemed appropriate to review this publication and a new edition was published (2008).
-Again in 2009 a review was carried out, resulting in this third, revised edition.
+Since updating of standards is a continuous process, it was deemed appropriate in 2008 and subsequently in 2009 to review this publication and new editions were published in 2008, 2010 and 2012.
+Again in 2013 a review was carried out, resulting in this fifth, revised edition.